Lixxia/SchoolCode/README.md

 This is a compilation of code I've created or worked on over the years for school-related projects.
 Most of it is self explanatory or documented, but for the more complicated things I'll be outlining the purpose.

 ## C
-This is all code that has been written during my Programming Language Concepts course.
-Pretty straignt-forward.
+Code that has been written during my Programming Language Concepts course.

 ## Java
 ### WordCount.java